 There aren’t that many cast who could have performed as strongly as this one did with actors, such as Caitriona Balfe (Claire Randall Fraser), Sam Heughan (Jamie Fraser), Tobias Menzies (who plays both, yet two distinctively different, characters Frank Randall and Black Jack Randall), Duncan Lacroix (Murtagh Fraser), Graham McTavish (Dougal MacKenzie) and all the rest.

 And, let us not forget the talented Terry Dresbach, costume designer for the show and wife to Ronald D. Moore, the executive producer, who left us with memorable, beautifully hand-embroidered costumes.
 Her ability to create costumes that switched between the 1940s and 1740s made viewers feel the authenticity of each character in their time.

 The Grove in LA acknowledged her work and creativity with an exhibit in May 2015.(Photo by Matt Sayles/Invision for STARZ/AP Images)

 Showrunner Ronald D. Moore unveils an exhibit of costumes from the first season of the STARZ Original Series “Outlander” at The Grove in Los Angeles on Friday, May 22, 2015.

 Outlander is smart storytelling, intellectually written, emotionally immersive, thought provoking, brave, raw and intense.
 Yes, the show is a roller coaster ride of emotions, to say the least; and by the end, we all exhaled!

-We can’t wait til Season 2 – adapted from Diana’s second book of the series, Dragonfly in Amber!
+We can’t wait til S2 – adapted from Diana’s second book of the series, Dragonfly in Amber!

 Disclaimer: We hold no rights to any of the pictures.
 We simply found them on the Internet in order to highlight the story and the strengths of these actors/characters.
 No copyright infringement intended.